yurisuika/Zehn/README.md

 Because Steam has chosen to not give unique classes or ids to some things, you may notice repeated icons in some areas.

+If you are using Linux, you will want to install [some form of Segoe UI](https://github.com/abhayghatpande/segoe-fonts) for the best experience.

 #### To-Do
 - Replace PNG icons with Segoe MDL2 Assets font glyphs or SVG maybe?
 - Implement Reveal effects
 - Figure out to implement Reveal on stuff that isn't initially loaded
-- Figure out why Webkit text rendering is so much blurrier than in UWP apps???
 - Figure out how to get JS to move classes again when reloaded and not just on initial load
-- Maybe do browser content?
+- Maybe do browser content? (probably not)
 - Anything I haven't come across from daily use
-- Wait for Steam to one day support :has selector so I may target unclassed SVGs

 #### Thanks
 - [Metro](https://steamcommunity.com/groups/metroskin) - The OG skin that brought Windows design language to Steam skinning!
-- [RoseTheFlower](https://github.com/RoseTheFlower/MetroSteam) - For bringing Metro back to Friends when Valve started to move away from VGUI.
 - [AikoMidori](https://github.com/AikoMidori/SteamSkins) - I wrote my first lines of JS code learning from your skin.
 - [SteamFriendsPatcher](https://github.com/PhantomGamers/SFP/releases) - For allowing this skin to work at all!
+- [Millennium](https://github.com/ShadowMonster99/millennium-steam-patcher) - Another great skin patcher!
 - [FluentReveal](https://github.com/aleversn/FluentReveal) - Provides the Reveal effect (not yet implemented).

 #### Previews